schwering/shared-autofill/README.md

 Due to `shared-autofill`, this also fills the payment form in the attacker's child frame.
 Next, the attacker click-jacks the user into submitting the form.

-However, it's likely that the attacker could also click-jack the user into autofilling the form in the iframe directly – entirely without `shared-autofill`.
+However, the attacker could likely also click-jack the user into autofilling the form in the iframe directly – entirely without `shared-autofill`.
 Also, an attacker who controls the parent frame arguably has much simpler means to steal the payment information by manipulating the parent frame directly.

 **Case 2.**